hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 ### Terraform Data Sources

 [Data sources](https://developer.hashicorp.com/terraform/language/data-sources) are a variant of resource intended to allow Terraform to reference external data.
-Unlike [managed resources](#terraform-resources), Terraform does not manage the lifecycle.
+Unlike [managed resources](#terraform-resources), Terraform does not manage the underlying infrastructure object's lifecycle.
 Data sources are intended to have no side-effects.

 For the purposes of this document we consider data sources to be similar to resources with only a Read method.
 We will call out differences where they are significant.

 ### AWS CloudFormation Resources